 The peoples of islands and archipelagos do not let others dictate how to live their lives.
 One of those archipelagos that meets these criteria as well is the Wadden Sea.
 For centuries, it is from here that sea explorers, tax evaders, sturdy Arctic whalers, self-righteous women, pirates, privateers, and other vagabonds have come.
 An archipelagoContinue reading “Yet Another Wayward Archipelago — The Wadden Sea”

-With a Noose through the Norsemen’s Door
+With a Noose Through the Norsemen’s Door

 Although the conversion of the Woden-devoted Frisians was a slow and cumbersome process that only succeeded in depth in the tenth century, Frisia subsequently turned into the richest ecclesiastical area of Europe.
 Nowhere else on the Isles and the Continent were there this many monasteries and churches packed together.
-Even though nearly all monasteries haveContinue reading “With a Noose through the Norsemen’s Door”
+Even though nearly all monasteries haveContinue reading “With a Noose Through the Norsemen’s Door”

 Frisia, a Viking Graveyard